bronsonhill/physiobot/README.md

    - Check your internet connection
    - Make sure students click "Finish Conversation" when done

+4. **Audio Conversation Issues**
+   - Ensure you're using HTTPS (required for microphone access)
+   - Check browser permissions for microphone access
+   - Try using Chrome browser for best compatibility
+   - Verify your speakers/headphones are working
+   - Check that your OpenAI API key supports real-time audio features

 Need help?
 Contact technical support at [your contact information]

 # Physiotherapy Bot Overview